setaman/vue-ellipse-progress/README.md

 [![npm](https://img.shields.io/badge/v1.2.0-blue?style=flat-square)](#reverse)

-Is a Boolean. `reverse` prop flips the circle and the progress circle fills counterclockwise.
+Is a Boolean. `reverse` prop flips the circle, and the progress circle fills counterclockwise.
+Alternative you can just set a negative value for [`progress`](#progress).

 ###### Example: :scroll: